fiskl-accounting/help-docs/docs/invoicing/invoice-create.md

 #### Additional values

-You can some additional information to the invoice like a `PO Number`.
+You can add some additional information to the invoice, like a PO Number.

 ![invoice](../../static/img/invoice/invoice-additional-info.png)